lorquez/better_matomo_analytics/README.md

 **Main characteristics**:
 * the template has a tag and a config variable
 * it works like Universal Analytics template
-* the config variable makes it faster to create a new tag without having to set basic configuration every time
+* the config variable carries over basic configuration settings to each tag that uses it (more agile tags creation)
-* the tag is compatible with Google Consent API
+* the tag and variable are compatible with Google Consent API
-* the tag can be also adapted to any type of cookie system
+* the tag and variable can also be adapted to any type of cookie system
 * it is possible to manually set page title or url
 * compatible with navigator.sendBeacon()